 The way this program completes this objective is by providing a third-party audit system that is entirely objective.
 The audit includes components such as:

 If things are found to be satisfactory in all regards, the facility is recognized as an accredited Drug Distributor facility.
 This will signal to pharmacies affiliated with the NABP that your pharmaceuticals are not counterfeit, diverted from another source, or contaminated.
 Facilities accredited by this program undergo an annual review and are subject to a site survey every three years.
 Facilities accredited by this program undergo an annual review and are subject to a site survey every three years.

-In addition to handling the shipping of your pharmaceuticals, we can also assist you in locating a qualified storage warehouse.
-R+L Global Logistics is a full-service 3PL can manage the safe and secure movement of your pharmaceuticals through the entire supply chain.
+In addition to handling the shipping regulations of your pharmaceuticals, we can also assist you in locating a qualified storage warehouse.
+R+L Global Logistics is a full-service 3PL that can manage the safe and secure movement of your pharmaceuticals through the entire supply chain.
 Whether you're shipping medical equipment or any other products, we'll get the job done.

-Once you’re ready to transport your pharmaceutical products R+L Global Logistics is here to help you.
+Once you’re ready to transport your pharmaceutical products, R+L Global Logistics is here to help you.
 With over 30 years of experience, there isn’t a scenario we haven’t come across or a problem we can’t craft a workable solution to.

 Our team will do everything within our power to protect your valuable pharmaceuticals.
 Our refrigerated shipping provides precise temperature control and monitoring.
-Coupled with our High Risk/High Value coverage, you can have peace of mind knowing that your products are in good hands.
+Coupled with our high risk/high value coverage, you can have peace of mind knowing that your products are in good hands.

 We have a 99.5 percent on-time rate and the ability for you to track your shipment with real-time freight visibility.
 In the unlikely event that an issue arose, our customer service team is standing by to address any concerns you might have.
 R+L Global Logistics offers additional services such as:

 When you’re ready to transport your pharmaceutical products, contact us for a comprehensive and transparent freight shipping quote.
 You can call us at (866) 353-7178 or click Get a Quote below.
 Our shipping and logistics experts are ready to help you.